MarkTiborM/Analyzing-Legal-Claims/README.md

 df = pd.read_csv("your_file.csv")

-# check for missing values in each column
+# this code checks for missing values in each column

     for col in df.columns: